- 3.17K views

 - Backpacker vibe:

 For many travelers wanting to go on a safari, Kenya tops the list.
 However, Tanzania has safari experiences to rival its neighboring country, with just as much wildlife variety, if not more.
 This country is also home to Mount Kilimanjaro, Africa's highest mountain, along with flamingo-filled Lake Empakaai, the famous Serengeti National Park, and Olduvai Gorge, one of the most important palaeolithic sites on Earth.
-If you’re looking for a luxury travel destination that is memorable and unique, Tanzania should be your number one choice.
+If you’re planning for a luxury holiday that is both memorable and unique, Tanzania should be your number one choice.

 What makes it luxury: Tanzania is home to some of Africa’s most luxurious safari tours, with tour packages that include spending the night in glamourous Instagram-worthy tents and up-close views of the majestic plains of the Serengeti National Park.